RPT-Trip tips: Galway, Ireland's most Irish city

 By the end of the seaside walk visitors should follow locals

-who "kick the wall" - a tradition whose origins are unknown -
+who "kick the wall" - a tradition whose origins are known -

 before turning back, and for the brave, a refreshing dip into